kdahlquist/DahlquistLab/data/Spring2026/Thesis/readme.md

-Add figure and table legends to all readmes.
-Also, refer to page number in the thesis.
+Figure and table numbering correspond to the numbering in the thesis.
+All folders contain a `readme.md` file with more details about the files in each folder.